 Using performance evaluations as a means to continue conversations about company goals and growth is a great way to develop action plans and ensure that your nonprofit is working in the best interest of those you hope to serve.

 Clearly, there are many reasons that a formal and recorded nonprofit CEO assessment is a crucial part of your nonprofit leadership operations.
-Hopefully by following these guidelines, your nonprofit can set your team up for success into the future, no matter who is leading!
+Hopefully by following these guidelines, your nonprofit can set your team up for success in the future, no matter who is leading!